- Daily Life at Pemi

 If the inspection process sounds militaristic at all, it’s not.
 It’s thorough, but relaxed.
 Campers might complain about it, but I like to think that some of them secretly like tidying up.
 What I’m certain that they like more is the potential reward: the cabin with the highest average score at the end of the week gets a bag of Skittles, which when you’ve gone a summer with basically no candy, is a great treat indeed.
 (Some may remember the old reward was Hershey Kisses—Pemi has moved away from those, as all those little aluminum wrappers were too wasteful.)

-When inspection’s over, the campers hustle to the first hour of occupations.
+When inspection’s over, the campers hustle to their first activity hour.
 The cabins are now clean for the day, but twenty-four hours later, they’re definitely ready to be cleaned again.